eclipse-archived/ceylon-lang.org/documentation/1.0/tour/inheritance.md

 You can refine any function or non-`variable` value using this streamlined syntax.

+Note that this shortcut syntax does not allow annotations.
+If you need to add documentation or other annotations to the refining member, you must use the more verbose syntax.

 ## Refining a member of `Object`

 Our `Polar` class is an implicit subtype of the class